 Your skin is your body’s largest and most protective organ, shielding your other organs and tissues from heat, light, infection, and injury.
-At Texas Skin Cancer Center in Kingwood, Pearland, and Houston, Texas, Joseph Sedrak, MD, diagnoses and treats skin cancer to preserve your skin’s health.
+At Texas Skin Cancer Center in Kingwood, Pearland, Webster, and Houston, Texas, Joseph Sedrak, MD, diagnoses and treats skin cancer to preserve your skin’s health.
 If you have an unusual or changing feature on your skin, call Texas Skin Cancer Center for an evaluation or book an appointment online today.

 Skin cancer develops when the cells in your skin begin to grow abnormally because of a genetic mutation.
 Usually, this genetic mutation happens because of ultraviolet (UV) light exposure.

 There are several types of skin cancer.
 The type of skin cancer you have depends on the type of cell within your skin it affects.
 Dr. Sedrak diagnoses and treats:

 SCC accounts for about 20% of skin cancer cases.
 If you get SCC, you have a higher chance of developing it again in the future.
 The best treatment for SCC is surgical removal.